Scroll using the map, or use our city selector, to find the nearest organization that accepts book donations near you.

-Many organizations have “book bins” where you can “drop off” your books.
+Many organizations have “book bins” or locations where you can “drop off” your books.
 While some book bins are there 24/7, please note that other bins may be situated in a shopping mall/local business.
 Other organizations request you call or email them (see their website on their listing above) to arrange a time to drop off at their facility.

 Some organizations will actually come to your address and pick up your boxes of books themselves.
 Please contact them directly to arrange a pick up time.

 At Local Book Donations, our goal is simple: we want to encourage you to donate used books locally.
 We aim to help keep books in the community, save unnecessary waste and shipping, and most importantly, shine a spotlight on local organizations who can benefit from your old books!

 We felt a simple map that highlighted locations near you would be the best way to solve the problem.
 We like to think it’s super easy to use, too!
 Just navigate by moving around the map, or select your city from the drop down menu and we’ll show you everywhere to donate in that vicinity.
 You can click on the various organizations to see donation details, and check out their website to see if their cause is something that fits with you, too.

 We feature nonprofits, literacy charities, libraries, and used bookstores where you can exchange your books.
 America is a nation of the great novel, and the more books we can save and pass on, the richer everyone will be.